-When parents are not married to each other, a paternity action may be required to establish a father's identity and the rights and responsibilities of the father, mother and child, such as the following:
+When parents are not married to each other, a paternity action may be required to establish a father's identity and the rights and parental responsibilities of the father and mother and to establish:

 Consider Consequences Beyond Paternity Laws Regarding Child Support